niklasbuschmann/niklasbuschmann.github.io/_posts/2022-04-09-python-sudoku.md

     board[pos_x][pos_y] = 0
 ```

-To implement `get_empty_square` one can use the following generator expression iterating over all empty squares.
-Python's `next()` function allows one to take the first entry or return a default argument if there is none found.
-The code could then look like this:
+To implement `get_empty_square()` one can use the following generator expression iterating over all empty squares:

 ```python
 def solve(board):